How to obtain process control data

 Timeconsuming and unreliable

-In addition, offline analysis requires manpower to sample, analyze, and evaluation before actual feedback to the process.
+In addition, offline analysis requires manpower to sample, analyze, and evaluate before actual feedback to the process.

-In some cases, an offline sampling approach is based on extensive modelling during process development in order to translate the intermediate in-process data into feed forward information for the process.
-For this approach extensive knowledge of the process and relation to process variables is mandatory.
+In some cases, an offline sampling approach is based on extensive modeling during process development in order to translate the intermediate in-process data into feed-forward information for the process.
+For this approach extensive knowledge of the process, and relation to process variables are mandatory.

 Use PAT to study critical process parameters

-Typical for design of experiments based development activities, involving large numbers of samples and process variations, PAT will provide an effective way of gaining knowledge.
+Typical for the design of experiment-based development activities, involving large numbers of samples and process variations, PAT will provide an effective way of gaining knowledge.

 PAT is extremely helpful